top of page

 Does Michael Hoppen gallery need an introduction?
 NO.

-Hoppen is undoubtably the finest photographic gallery in London.
-Not only they hold one of the foremost collections of Japanese photography in Europe, mainly Japanese post-war photographers, Yoshihiko Ueda, Shōmei Tōmatsu, Masatoshi Naitō, Nobuyoshi Araki, Eikoh Hosoe, but represent the most acclaimed international photographers as well, Richard Learoyd, Guy Bourdin, Peter Beard, Brassaï, Tim Walker.
+Hoppen is undoubtedly the finest photographic gallery in London.
+Not only they hold one of the foremost collections of Japanese photography in Europe, mainly by Japanese post-war photographers Yoshihiko Ueda, Shōmei Tōmatsu, Masatoshi Naitō, Nobuyoshi Araki, Eikoh Hosoe, but they also represent the most acclaimed international photographers as well, Richard Learoyd, Guy Bourdin, Peter Beard, Brassaï, Tim Walker.

-After 37 years at Jubilee Place, the gallery re-opened their doors in Holland Park, that perfectly describes the gallery’s next chapter, with Okashi, an exquisite exhibition on Japanese photography.
+After 37 years at Jubilee Place, the gallery re-opened its doors in Holland Park, which perfectly describes the gallery’s next chapter, with Okashi, an exquisite exhibition on Japanese photography.

 The concept of Okashi has been used throughout Japanese aesthetics to refer to elements with delightful strangeness, power, sensuality, and intrigue.